Skip to main content

 Major Trails And Attractions

-The fortress of Le Castella provides the reserve's most dramatic visual attraction, an Aragonese castle rising from the sea accessible by a short causeway.
-Scuba diving offers exploration of underwater archaeological sites alongside natural reef environments.
+The castle of Le Castella provides the reserve's most dramatic visual attraction, an Aragonese castle rising from the sea accessible by a short causeway.
+[1] Scuba diving offers exploration of underwater archaeological sites alongside natural reef environments.
 The sandy beaches within the reserve are popular summer destinations, with some areas restricted during sea turtle nesting season.
 Boat excursions along the coastline reveal sea caves, arches, and rocky formations.
 The underwater archaeological itineraries provide unique experiences combining history and marine biology.
 Snorkeling in shallow Posidonia meadows is accessible to visitors of all levels.

 Visitor Facilities And Travel